Waidhoferj/csc-570-proj/front_end/README.md

 ## Local setup

-Install node and angular in your local
+Install node and angular in your local.
 Post installation, run `npm install` in your terminal

 ## Development server